본문 바로가기

 Industrial Activity Trends for December 2025 and the Year

 Last year, the growth rate of total industrial production reached its lowest level in five years.
-Although the manufacturing and service sectors, led by semiconductors, showed signs of recovery, the largest-ever decline in construction performance since statistics began served as downward pressure on the overall economic rebound.
+While manufacturing and service industries, led by semiconductors, showed signs of recovery, construction performance recorded the largest decline since statistics began, exerting downward pressure on the economic rebound.

 "Semiconductors Led, Construction Dragged Down"… Industrial Production Up 0.5% Last Year, Lowest in Five Years (Comprehensive) President Donald Trump signed a proclamation imposing a 25% tariff without exceptions on steel and aluminum products imported into the United States, and announced that tariffs on automobiles and semiconductors are also under consideration.
 On February 13, 2025, export vehicles were waiting to be loaded at Pyeongtaek Port, Gyeonggi Province.
 Photo by Jinhyung Kang